userfront/guide/all/docs/js.md

 ::::: row
 :::: left

-Initiates the sign on flow for a given SSO provider.
+Initiates the sign-on flow for a given SSO provider.

 ::: tip Note
 When using SSO, there is no difference between the `signup` and `login` methods.

-Both methods initiate the sign on flow.
-New users are ultimately redirected to your After-signup path, and existing users are ultimately redirected to your After-login path.
+Both methods initiate the sign-on flow:

+- New users are ultimately redirected to your After-signup path
+- Existing users are ultimately redirected to your After-login path.

 :::

 ::::